Leadership traits define an organization and correlate with profitability and success.

 13. Empathetic

-As a supervisor, manager, owner or executive, you work differently than your team.
-However, you must make the effort to demonstrate empathy and be able to put yourself in their shoes.
-Remaining in touch with your employees' experience allows you to set goals realistically and meaningfully.
+As a supervisor, manager, owner or executive, you work differently than your team, but it is critical to demonstrate empathy and be able to put yourself in their shoes.
+Staying in touch with your employees' experience allows you to set realistic and meaningful goals, support employees going through a difficult time, and build stronger working relationships.
+In Jenni Field's book "Nobody Believes You," "empathy" is identified as one of eight key qualities that builds credible leadership.

 How to grow this leadership trait:

-- Show genuine care for your employees beyond the scope of their employment.
+- Show genuine care for your employees beyond the scope of their work.

 - Be accommodating of personal issues.